Switch1024/vestacp-poc/README.md

 # vestacp-poc
-A PoC or the VestaCP command injection vulnerability
+A PoC for the VestaCP command injection vulnerability